A unique, process-driven approach to delivering outstanding results for our students.

 – Destiney Norsouvanh, UC Santa Barbara

-CIR’s director helps students design their high school academic program in order to meet four-year university admissions requirements (“A-G” requirements in most cases).
-CIR is the only full-time, on-campus non-profit academic organization at Richmond High and De Anza High;
+CIR’s directors helps students design their high school academic program in order to meet four-year university admissions requirements (“A-G” requirements in most cases).
+CIR is the only full-time, on-campus non-profit academic organization at Richmond, De Anza, and Kennedy High Schools;

 College application assistance

-CIR organizes multiple California college campus visits each year in order to expose its students to the college environment and to motivate them to think about opportunities beyond their communities;
+CIR organizes multiple California college campus visits each year in order to expose our students to the college environment and to motivate them to think about opportunities beyond their local community;

 CIR organizes and sponsors various community service activities for its members in order to spread its college aspiration message to the community and to give its members and opportunity to “give back” to the community while helping to strengthen their college applications;

 CIR has three mentor models: individual, virtual, and group.
 Students are either provided with one volunteer mentor to meet with in person or virtually periodically throughout their high school career, or participate in group mentoring where they meet with a group of mentors monthly.
 Mentors as a counselors and friends in order to help the students believe in themselves and be accountable to a knowledgeable college graduate.
 The mentors in most cases act as “surrogate parents” for the academic process since most of the students’ parents are not familiar with the college process.
 The mentors are business people, former Richmond High and De Anza High students who have attended college and community leaders;